Please sign in to post.

 Plenty of people say don’t go there, it’s seething with violent thieves, we would be lucky if we just lost all our money and toys, and didn’t get stabbed.
 The city is a filthy, rundown, nightmarish dystopian fever dream and only fools go there.
 Etc. etc. Heck, even the helpful welcoming staff in the Santiago airport warned me repeatedly to be VERY careful in Valparaiso.
 Strangers who were standing nearby filling out immigration forms, when they heard me ask someone about a bus to Valparaiso, stopped what they were doing, and turned to look at me like I was about to drop a toaster into my bathtub.
 “Valparaiso!?” one man blurted out incredulously.
 I nodded.
 He warned me to never put a phone or wallet down on a table while eating in a restaurant and repeated many of the cautions I had heard elsewhere (which, honestly, we all should know by heart).
 I thanked him for his concerns, assured him that I was savvy enough to be careful and headed for the exit (as I hoped my wife standing nearby hadn’t heard him).

 We made it through two buses and an Uber uneventfully.
 Yes, Valparaiso looked rough, scruffy, I admitted it was indeed clearly run-down and in places a bit scary.
 But despite all the partially or completely abandoned buildings, beaten-down structures and scruffy-looking characters, it also had something else in abundance: Faded Glory.
 Street after street filled with imposing, grand, ornate buildings, buildings in various stages of decay, collapse and rot, that clearly had seen much better days a long time ago.
 The grandure was still visible if you looked past the broken windows, boarded up doors, collapsing roofs, and filth.
 A hundred years ago, this place must have been rocking.
-Since then…a lot of slow decline, decades and decades of deferred maintenance then outright abandonment.
+Since then…a lot of slow decline, decades and decades of deferred maintenance, then outright abandonment.
 It sure looked like a good place to be mugged in broad daylight.
 I started wondering what I had got us into.

 Our Uber started climbing hills, through steep, tight, twisty little streets, leaving behind the worst of the most visible decay.
-We were entering residential neighborhoods that were bright, colorful, more upbeat.
+We were entering residential neighborhoods that were at times bright, colorful, more upbeat.
 There were still lots of crumbling, decaying, empty buildings, but between them were more and more shops, restaurants, boutiques, all covered with creative graffiti and ugly tags, but also covered in spectacular, brightly colored, huge murals.
 And here and there, at first just a few, then more and more - beautifully preserved, renovated buildings, some incredibly pretty, a few right out of fairy tales.
 Our Uber stopped in front of one of them.
 A huge, bright red, Victorian mansion that gleamed in the late afternoon sun.
-It was our hotel.
+Our hotel.
 We peeled ourselves out of the car, grabbed our bags, and the driver sped away.
 The street was quiet, except for the cries of seabirds wheeling overhead.
-We walked up to the gate - thick iron bars, 10 feet high.
+We walked up to the gate: thick iron bars, 10 feet high.
 The gate was locked.
 I heard a loud click and the gate swung open a couple of inches.
 A hidden speaker crackled, “bienvenidos!”

 (Continued…)